-- Grains mixed near the break this morning
+- Grains are mixed in the overnight session

 Chart of the Day